The Green Devils of Monte Cassino: Plot summary

 In the meantime, Karl and Reiter reunite with Inge, of whose presence they have just learned, which sparks jealously in the Oberleutnant.
 Additionally, partisan activity has increased against the alleged plundering.
-The final transport is to commence the following night, with Karl assigned as an escort and Inge going along to request medical supplies.
-For intercepting the convoy, local resistance member Fausto asks his friend Gina to retrieve a submachine gun from its hiding place in her house, which is occupied by Reiter.
+The final transport is to commence the following night, with Karl assigned as an escort and Inge going along to procure medical supplies.
+Planning to intercept the convoy, local resistance member Fausto asks his friend Gina to retrieve a submachine gun from its hiding place in her house, which is occupied by Reiter.
 Reiter catches her in the act, and in order to avoid suspicion, Gina sleeps with him, but then Reiter finds the gun and forces Gina to confess.
 Then he and the rest of the division arrive to thwart a resistance attack on the convoy, and Fausto is captured.
 Reiter orders Karl to execute him, but Karl only pretends to do so, letting Fausto go.
 In return for this gesture, Fausto stops the resistance from conducting further attacks, and the convoy safely delivers its precious cargo to the Vatican.

 In February the next year, a second major Allied attack commences, in whose course the abbey is hit and destroyed by Allied bombs.
 Most of the civilian survivors - excluding Inge, Gina (forcibly made Reiter's mistress) and several wounded and children - evacuate the ruins, which are then used by the German paratroopers as a fortified position.
 Gina loses her life in an artillery barrage, and the next night Reiter is killed while on his way to another paratroop battalion.
-The German defenders are eventually overwhelmed by a third and later a final fourth assault, and Monte Cassino is captured by Allied troops.
+The German defenders are eventually overwhelmed, and Monte Cassino is captured by Allied troops.
 Karl and Inge both survive the war and, after its conclusion, visit the graves of the fallen at the foot of the fully restored monastery.